The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 Fairy Glenn Walk

-The Fairy Glenn Walk passes through an enchanting landscape of grassy, cone-shaped hills dotted with ponds and ornamented with gashing waterfalls.
-Fairy Glen was formed by a series of landslides, though these were smaller than the massive landslides that created the Storr and the Quiraing.
-According to local folklore, this small area was created by fairies who still live within its many hidden crevices.
+The Fairy Glenn Walk passes through an enchanting landscape adorned with grassy, cone-shaped hills interspersed with picturesque ponds and embellished with cascading waterfalls.
+The Fairy Glen was formed through a sequence of landslides, albeit on a smaller scale compared to the massive landslides that shaped the Storr and the Quiraing.
+Local folklore spins tales of fairies who allegedly created this petite realm, dwelling within its numerous concealed crevices.

 Distance: 2 km